New York Uncontested Divorce

 The uncontested divorce can be on consent, which means that your spouse will actually agree to the divorce by signing the required documents.
 All that is needed in an uncontested divorce is that your spouse sign an affidavit and, depending on the circumstances, a stipulation in the presence of a public notary.
 The divorce papers, are then submitted to the court for approval.

 If the spouse doesn't sign a consent to the divorce, it is still possible to proceed with the divorce on default.
 In order to proceed, the spouse must be properly served by a process server.
 The spouse being served, also known as the defendant, has 20 days to provide a written response, if served in New York or 30 days if served outside of New York.
 After the allowed period, if there is no written objection, the papers may be submitted to the court for processing and approval.
 Please note that the Court will not begin processing the divorce papers until a total of 40 days have passed since the defendant was served.
+A divorce in which your spouse didn't sign and was instead served and didn't respond is called a divorce by default.

 If the defendant does provide a written response within the allowed time period the divorce may proceed as a contested divorce.